Deborah is a craft enthusiast. She particularly enjoys creating crafts with a special theme.

 Slip the key ring onto the chain.

-The Phantom of the Opera bookmark is perfect to mark the page you are reading.
+This Phantom of the Opera bookmark is perfect for marking the page you are reading.
 This corner bookmark is convenient to use and easy to make.

 - Glue gun

 1. Measure the Book